PaulConyngham/SageMakerRL-SML-Summit-2019/README.md

 ## Step 0 - Cloud Formation Installation

-Click below to deploy your SageMaker RL stack or scroll down for the command to launch the lab via the AWS Command Line Interface:
+Click the button below to deploy your SageMaker RL stack or optionally scroll down for the command to launch the lab via the AWS Command Line Interface.

 &nbsp;